 The CEO of the railway company Asa Coast Railway, which operates dual-mode vehicles, said the vehicles could help small towns like Kaiyo with an aging and shrinking population, where local transportation companies struggle to make a profit.

 "This dual-mode vehicle can transport people locally (like a bus) and at the same time transport them on the railroad," he explains.
 Shigeki Miura, CEO of Kansai Bus.
-"We anticipate it will be a fantastic form of public transport in rural areas with an elderly population."
+"We expect it to be a fantastic form of public transport in rural areas with an elderly population."

 Double mode, still a little way to go

 The VDM will travel along part of the coast of Shikoku Island in southern Japan.
-It will connect several small towns, offering passengers attractive seaside scenarios: a good viaticum also for those wishing to visit all areas of the country by train.
+It will connect several small cities offering passengers attractive seaside scenarios: a good viaticum also for those who want to visit all areas of the country by train.

 The dual-mode vehicle can carry up to 21 passengers and runs at a speed of 60 km / h (37 mph) on tracks and can reach speeds of around 100 km / h (62 mph) on public roads, Asa Coast said.
 Railway.